jejacobs23/osteo/README.md

 gatk --java-options "-Xmx4g" IndexFeatureFile -F $INPUT_FILE
 ```
 **Step 13) Base Quality Score Recalibration:** The GATK tool, "BaseRecalibrator" is used to take a .bam file, the GATK reference for hg38 as well as a file containing the known sites of variation in hg38 according to dbsnp (downloaded from GATK site).
+Separate BaseRecalibrator steps were carried out for the tumor and matched normal samples.
 It produces a recal_data.table as the output which consists of several tables:
 - The list of arguments
 - The quantized qualities table
 - The recalibration table by read group